huggingface/accelerate/docs/source/concept_guides/gradient_synchronization.md

 ### `no_sync` requires additional GPU memory when using FSDP

 Be aware that not syncing gradients can have adverse effects while performing FSDP training.
-As it has been warned in `torch`, the [`no_sync` context manager for FSDP](https://pytorch.org/docs/stable/fsdp.html#torch.distributed.fsdp.FullyShardedDataParallel.no_sync) will incur additional memory.
+As it has been warned in `torch`, the [`no_sync` context manager for FSDP](https://pytorch.org/docs/stable/fsdp.html#torch.distributed.fsdp.FullyShardedDataParallel.no_sync) will require additional memory.

-Therefore in memory intensive situations while using FSDP, we recommend to set `sync_each_batch` to `False` in the [`~utils.GradientAccumulationPlugin`] to disable `no_sync`.
+Therefore in memory intensive situations while using FSDP, we recommend to set `sync_each_batch` to `True` in the [`~utils.GradientAccumulationPlugin`] to disable `no_sync`.

 See the example below where we fine-tune Mixtral (47B parameters) on 8 A100-80GB GPUs.
 We see that even for a modest `gradient_accumulation_steps=2` we quickly go out-of-memory (OOM) if `no_sync` is enabled.
 Again, this is due to additional memory overheads due to FSDP's `no_sync`.
 However, if `no_sync` is disabled via `sync_each_batch=True`, then the memory consumption for `gradient_accumulation_steps=16` reverts to that of `gradient_accumulation_steps=1`.